RS001 – Chemical Hygiene Plan

 • Report safety issues back to the Laboratory Supervisor when necessary;

-• Act as a liaison with the Office of Research Safety Affairs to resolve safety issues within the laboratory.
+• Contact the Office of Research Safety and follow up with them as necessary to resolve safety issues within the laboratory.

 Housekeeping and Facilities maintenance staff (support staff) may enter laboratories to perform routine tasks such as cleaning and equipment maintenance.
 Support staff members are expected to follow the posted safety rules of each laboratory.
 Minimum PPE requirements for support staff working in a laboratory are long pants, closed-toe shoes, safety glasses and gloves.
 If additional PPE is required or if other unique safety requirements must be followed, it is the responsibility of laboratory personnel to notify support staff.
 These additional requirements should be clearly communicated to support staff.
 Posting the requirements on the lab door or somewhere else highly visible is recommended.